 Ground Works will be welcoming a host of national and international artists, writers and poets whose inspiration and concern is for our landscape and environment.
 The series of exhibitions and events aim to observe and view our collective response to our changing landscapes, how we react to our exterior spaces and the impact of change to our environment.
 Through engagement with various art media, practises and approaches, we wish to encourage discussion and observation between artists and the public.

-As you’ll have guessed, this is in response to recommendations around curtailing the spread of COVID-19 (Coronavirus)
+As you’ll have guessed, this is in response to recommendations around curtailing the spread of COVID-19.

 Once the restrictions have been lifted, we intend to bring Ground Works and Landlinks to Nailsworth and other venues in Stroud.
-This will obviously be later in the year and we’re currently negotiating with suitable locations in September and October.
+Although we’ve decided to postpone our exhibition and projects for the rest of this year, we’re currently in negotiation with suitable venues for our events in March 2021.

-The walk itself has attracted artist/contributors from Europe, America and Australia and is the basis of the Landlinks exhibition.
-You will soon be able to read more about the walk and the background ethos that underpins it.
+Our planned Landlinks, synchronised walk event went ahead on Sunday 22nd March.
+The walk itself attracted artist/contributors from Europe, America and Australia and is the basis of the Landlinks exhibition.
+There are further details about the walk and the background ethos that underpins it on our Landlinks pages.

-Shortly after the walk, we intend to add gallery pages to our website that will enable viewers to explore a digital exhibition of the work produced.
+Following the obvious uncertainty about the future of the project, we’ve now started to add gallery pages to our website that will enable viewers to explore a digital exhibition of some of the work produced.

 Please keep checking our site for updates in this rapidly evolving scenario.